andyofmelbourne/speckle-tracking/README.rst

         which pip
         >> /home/username/programs/miniconda3/envs/test/bin/pip

-    this will ensure that the dependencies are installed into the current conda environment and prevent polluting the system python environment.
+    this will ensure that the dependencies are installed into the current conda environment and prevent poluting the system python envoriment.

+Note also
+    There is nothing to "install" for speckle-tracking.
+The point of the above procedure is to install the dependecies, add the module to the PYTHONPATH and to add the scripts to the PATH.

 Documentation
 =============